12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

 • Very low CTR

-• Other (older) sites outrank you on the same keywords
+• Older sites outrank you on the same keywords

 What to do

-Google officially denies sandbox exists, but it's widely observed in the SEO community.
-Our domain (5/9) + 6–12 weeks → 6/20 ~ 7/30 auto-expiration expected.
-Until then, just wait.
+Google officially denies the sandbox exists, but it's widely observed in the SEO community.
+Our domain started on 5/9, so adding 6–12 weeks puts the auto-expiration somewhere around 6/20 ~ 7/30.
+Until then, I've found that just waiting is the right answer.

 2. E-E-A-T — Google's four quality pillars